donquixote/psrx/variations/paul-reduced/README.md

 Note: The file is supposed to define the class that is expected.
 Whether it does so or not, is not the responsibility of the autoloader.
 The autoloader will move on *as if* the class was successfully defined.

-## Appendix: Instructions developers that use a PSR-X autoloader.
+## Appendix: Instructions for projects that use a PSR-X autoloader.

 The spec explains how the class loader has to be *implemented*, but not how it has to be *used* so it works reliably.